 Forming Silver: Dome Bending Basics

 Welcome to the world of silversmithing!
 This tutorial is designed for beginners who want to learn the fundamental technique of dome bending silver sheet.
 Dome bending is a fantastic way to create unique pendants, decorative elements, or interesting shapes for your jewelry designs.
+It's a core skill that complements other silversmithing techniques; for example, many beginners start with a simple simple silver ring before tackling more complex projects.

 What is Dome Bending?

 Dome bending, simply put, is the process of shaping a flat sheet of silver into a curved, dome-like form.
 It's a core skill in silversmithing that unlocks a whole new range of creative possibilities.
+This skill builds on basic techniques, and often follows an initial exploration of cutting and shaping, which can be learned through a mastering the sawing technique guide.

 Materials You'll Need